 In this experiment, we utilized two concentrations of CHX (20 and 100 mg/ml) and observed the effects at two different incubation durations (6 and 8 hours).
 Our findings unequivocally indicate that ORF64 is the sole immediate early gene of EHV-1.
 The numbers refer to the detected reads.

-Supplementary Table 2.
+Supplementary Table S2.
 Classification of newly annotated transcripts.

 This table lists the categories and counts of additional transcripts identified and validated through the integration of CAGE-Seq and dcDNA-Seq data.

-The Putative mRNAs category includes transcripts that harbor an open reading frame (ORF) and are 3'-coterminal but 5'-truncated (in-frame) variants of the canonical ORF of the given gene.
-"Putative" indicates that while these transcripts contain an ORF, they may encode truncated proteins due to their shorter 5' ends compared to the canonical transcripts.
-The Non-coding RNAs consist of transcripts that do not contain any ORFs and are presumed to function as regulatory molecules within the viral genome.
-The Non-coding-short RNAs are shorter variants of non-coding RNAs with truncated transcript lengths, potentially representing distinct regulatory elements.
-Both Long monocistronic transcripts and Short monocistronic transcripts harbor the same ORF as the canonical transcript but differ in the length of their 5' untranslated regions (UTRs).
-The "long" monocistronic transcripts have extended 5' UTRs compared to the canonical transcripts, while the "short" monocistronic transcripts have truncated 5' UTRs.
-Similarly, the Long multicistronic transcripts and Short multicistronic transcripts span multiple genes and differ in their 5' UTR lengths.
-The "long" multicistronic transcripts have extended 5' UTRs, whereas the "short" multicistronic transcripts have truncated 5' UTRs compared to the canonical multicistronic transcripts.
-The Antisense-long transcripts are long transcripts that are antisense to known genes, potentially involved in regulatory functions such as gene silencing or modulation of gene expression.
-The number (N) indicates the count of transcripts in each category.
+Putative mRNAs: These transcripts harbor an open reading frame (ORF) and are 3'-coterminal but 5'-truncated (in-frame) variants of the canonical ORF of the given gene.
+"Putative" indicates that, while these transcripts contain an ORF, they may encode truncated proteins due to their shorter 5' ends compared to the canonical transcripts.

+Non-coding RNAs: Transcripts that lack ORFs and are presumed to function as regulatory molecules within the viral genome.

+Non-coding-short RNAs: Shorter variants of non-coding RNAs with truncated transcript lengths, potentially representing distinct regulatory elements.

+Long monocistronic transcripts and Short monocistronic transcripts: These harbor the same ORF as the canonical transcript but differ in the length of their 5' untranslated regions (UTRs).
+"Long" monocistronic transcripts have extended 5' UTRs compared to the canonical transcripts, while "short" monocistronic transcripts have truncated 5' UTRs.

+Long multicistronic transcripts and Short multicistronic transcripts: These span multiple genes and also differ in their 5' UTR lengths.
+"Long" multicistronic transcripts have extended 5' UTRs, whereas "short" multicistronic transcripts have truncated 5' UTRs compared to the canonical multicistronic transcripts.

+Antisense-long transcripts: Long transcripts antisense to known genes, potentially involved in regulatory functions such as gene silencing or modulation of gene expression.

+The number (N) represents the count of transcripts in each category.

+Ez micsoda?
 Supplementary Table 2.
-Verification of EHV-1 Transcripts Previously Annotated and Discovery of New TSSs through CAGE Sequencing
+Verification of EHV-1 Transcripts previously annotated and discovery of new TSSs through CAGE Sequencing

 Supplementary Table 3.
 Read counts